microsoft/vscode-docs/docs/remote/troubleshooting.md

 2. **Stick with alphanumeric passwords to avoid drive sharing problems.** When asked to share your drives on Windows, you will be prompted for the username and password of an account with admin privileges on the machine.
 If you are warned about an incorrect username or password, this may be due to special characters in the password.
 For example, `!`, `[` and `]` are known to cause issues.
 Change your password to alphanumeric characters to resolve.
 See this issue about [Docker volume mounting problems](https://github.com/moby/moby/issues/23992#issuecomment-234979036) for details.

-3. **Make sure your firewall allows Docker to setup a shared drive.** Docker only needs to connect between two machine local IPs, but some firewall software may still block any drive sharing or the needed ports.
+3. **Make sure your firewall allows Docker to set up a shared drive.** Docker only needs to connect between two machine local IPs, but some firewall software may still block any drive sharing or the needed ports.
 See [this Docker KB article](https://success.docker.com/article/error-a-firewall-is-blocking-file-sharing-between-windows-and-the-containers) for next steps on resolving this problem.

 4. **Use your Docker ID to sign in to Docker (not your email).** The Docker CLI only supports using your Docker ID, so using your email can cause problems.
 See Docker [issue #935](https://github.com/docker/hub-feedback/issues/935#issuecomment-300361781) for details.